nionio6915/LPC1768-RepRapFirmware-Files/README.md

    Pin naming https://duet3d.dozuki.com/Wiki/RepRapFirmware_3_overview#Section_Pin_names_for_Duet_2_Maestro

 --------------------------------------------------------
-This is the bit that took me the longest.
+This is the bit that took me the longest to figure by reading the docs.
+RTFM!

 Stepper Drivers: Unlike Marlin, you should/need to add Stepper Driver Timings to your config.
 ![](images/Timings.png)